AnushikaNethsara/cafe-employee-app/README.md

 Clone the Git repository by running the following command in your terminal:
     git clone https://github.com/AnushikaNethsara/cafe-employee-app

+You can run the application with or without Docker.
+Follow either Method 1 or Method 2

+Method 1: RUN WITHOUT DOCKER

     Run Frontend Application:

         1. Navigate to the web-app directory in your terminal:

+        2. Run the following command in your terminal: npm i

+        3. After completing above run the following command in your terminal: npm start

+    Run Backend Application:

+        1. Copy the .env file in zip file to server directory

+        2. Navigate to the server directory in your terminal:

+        3. Run the following command in your terminal: npm i

+        4. After completing above run the following command in your terminal: npm start

+Method 2: RUN USING DOCKER

+    Run Frontend Application:

+        1. Navigate to the web-app directory in your terminal:

-    2. Run the following command in your terminal: docker build -t cafe-employee-frontend:dev:latest .
+        2. Run the following command in your terminal: docker build -t cafe-employee-frontend:latest .

-    3. After completing above run the following command in your terminal: docker run -it -p 3000:3000 cafe-employee-frontend:dev:latest
+        3. After completing above run the following command in your terminal: docker run -it -p 3000:3000 cafe-employee-frontend:latest

     Run Backend Application:

         1. Copy the .env file in zip file to server directory

         2. Navigate to the server directory in your terminal:

         3. Run the following command in your terminal: docker build -t cafe-employee-server:latest .

         4. After completing above run the following command in your terminal: docker run -it -p 5000:5000 cafe-employee-server:latest